 Let’s start with one space in the nursery you’ll be spending a lot of time: the rocking chair.

 Babies require feedings around the clock.
-Creating an organized nursing/feeding station ahead of time will be SO helpful when you’re in the middle of those middle-of-the-night nursing sessions!
+Creating an organized breastfeeding station ahead of time will be SO helpful when you’re in the middle of those middle-of-the-night nursing sessions!

 To create a great nursing/feeding station, consider not just your baby’s needs, but your own!
 You’ll want comfort for both of you and all of your essentials close at hand.
-Here are the essential elements:
+Here are the elements to focus on:

 Get a Cozy Breastfeeding Glider or Rocker

 The glider or rocking chair is definitely an essential for maximum comfort.
 An ottoman is a nice-to-have as well.
 I highly recommend a chair like this that comes with built-in side pockets.
 They’re perfect for stashing extra burping cloths, bibs, nursing pads, pacifiers, books/magazines and snacks for mom.

 A small side table like this one is perfect for a softly glowing lamp, a diaper feeding journal, a book for mom, bottle warmer and an iPod for soft sounds or music.
 The rack beneath can store magazines, a nursing pillow, bottles of water or snacks, etc.